Lafayette IN Dog Bite Lawyer

-While neither the state of Indiana nor the city of Lafayette or West Lafayette have breed-specific bans, juries will sometimes take a dog’s breed or training into consideration when assessing an owner’s negligence.
+While neither the state of Indiana nor the cities of Lafayette or West Lafayette have breed-specific bans, a jury will sometimes take a dog’s breed or training into consideration when assessing an owner’s negligence.
 All dogs carry some danger, but certain types of dogs require more monitoring and caution than others.

 At the Hall-Justice Law Firm, we carefully investigate dog bite claims, looking for evidence of past aggression and behavioral problems.
 To assess these legally complex claims, request an appointment with a dog bite lawyer at our office.

 Dog Owners Are Responsible for Bites on Both Private and Public Property

 Whether a dog owner is at a dog park, taking a walk, or at home, that person has a duty to protect you from an aggressive animal.
 However, sometimes a dog owner will argue that you were trespassing.
 Typically, a trespasser is not entitled to compensation for their injuries in Indiana.
-If the insurance company or the dog owner alleges that you or a loved one were trespassing, contact a Lafayette IN dog bite lawyer for advice.
+If the insurance company or the dog owner alleges that you or a loved one were trespassing, contact a dog bite lawyer for advice.
 A lawyer can assess the unique circumstances surrounding your claim and determine whether trespassing is a valid defense.

 What If My Community Has a Leash Law?

 Many cities and communities impose leash laws.
 These laws require all dogs to be restrained while outside.
 For example, the city of Lafayette requires dog owners to use a leash when they walk their dogs, as does the city of West Lafayette.
-If a dog owner ignores these rules and their pet bites you or a loved one, the violation might be powerful evidence in your claim.
+If a dog owner ignores these rules and his pet bites you or a loved one, the violation may be powerful evidence in your claim.

 In Indiana, when someone violates a law or ordinance, it is considered negligence per se.
 In these cases, you do not have to prove that the owner had a duty to protect you.
 Instead, you only must show that the owner violated the leash law or other ordinance and you suffered damages.